jh3nd3rs0n/argmatey/README.md

          * and "--wrap" is provided as an argument to the method
          * parameter below.
          *
-         * Methods that are annotated with @Option that have an
+         * Methods that are annotated with @Option that allow for an
-         * @OptionArgSpec must have only one method parameter.
+         * option argument must have only one method parameter.
 The
          * method parameter's type must be a type or a java.util.List
          * of a type that has either a static String conversion method
          * or a constructor that has only one constructor parameter of